COSC3020/graph-representations-ziyuWang6666/README.md

 most important part.
 Add your answer to this markdown file.

 ## Answer
-A function that converts an adjacency list to an adjacency matrix's time complexity is $O(V*E)$:
+A function that converts an adjacency list to an adjacency matrix's time complexity is $O(V+E)$:

 1. var V = adjList.length; $O(1)$